 To download a copy of your Facebook data visit your Facebook settings by logging into Facebook and clicking here.

-The information will be emailed to the email address assigned to your Facebook account.
+You will be emailed to the email address assigned to your Facebook account.
 You will need to click ‘OK’ in order to receive it.
 Within 5-10 minutes you will receive an email with a download link containing your information.
 You will need to click on the link shown and once again enter your Facebook password.

 Once this action has been carried out the information will be saved on your computers hard drive (to it’s default ‘download’ folder location).